 A full trial is where the claim is more complex, involves more parties and involves large sums of money.
 Witnesses will be called to give evidence in Court and will go through a process called cross-examination where they will be questioned and tested on the evidence they have provided.

 What happens at a trial

 The parties must prepare opening submissions which summarises the factual and legal issues, the arguments raised and the evidence they intend to call.
-Usually, the plaintiff will present their submissions first then the defendants will present their submissions.
+The plaintiff will present their submissions first and will proceed to call their first witness.
+Once the plaintiff’s case has been concluded, the defendants will present their submissions and open their case.

 Process for giving evidence

 Examination in chief: Examination in chief is where the witness is called to give evidence in person.
 Sometimes witnesses will be allowed the opportunity to read their evidence in Court.
 Other times, witnesses will be lead through their evidence by the lawyer and will be asked questions that support the case.
 The questions must be open ended and must not lead or suggest an answer.